Miss Florida USA

 The Miss Florida USA competition is the pageant that selects the representative for the state of Florida in the Miss USA pageant.

 Up until the 2017 pageant, both Miss and Teen state pageants were held separately in different months.
 In recent years, the organization was decided that both pageants would compete at the same time from 2018 onwards, just like the most of state pageants in the Miss USA system.

 While Florida has had number of runners-up, finalists, and semi-finalists, the state has yet to win the Miss USA title.
 Although Cheryl Patton, who placed 2nd runner-up in Miss USA 1967, became Miss USA after Sylvia Hitchcock won Miss Universe.
-The most recent placement was Ashley Cariño placed 2nd runner-up in 2021.
+The most recent placement was Caroline Dixon who placed Top 20 in 2023.

-Two former Miss Florida Teen USA titleholders have won this competition, and three titleholders have also competed at Miss America.
+Three former Miss Florida Teen USA titleholders have won this competition, and five titleholders have also competed at Miss America.